xiple/packer-templates/README.md

 This project contains Xiple's packer build configuration.

+Each packer configuration builds a vagrant box by default.
+All boxes in this repository are hosted on [HashiCorp Cloud Platform](https://portal.cloud.hashicorp.com/vagrant/discover/xiple).

-Each packer configuration build a vagrant box by default.
-Build a VirtualBox archive by removing the vagrant post-processor.
+Also, you can build locally as a vagrant box or as a VirtualBox archive by removing the vagrant post-processor.
+See steps below.

 Available distributions :